henrykobutra/theboringdocs/src/routes/(generators)/generate-terms/ecommerce.md

 ## Contact Us

-If you have any questions or concerns about our Terms of Service, please contact us at [Your Email](mailto:email@example.com).
+If you have any questions or concerns about our Terms of Service, please contact us at **[Your Email]**.